 Summer sometimes seems insanely busy between camps, end of the year festivities, and life.
 It’s really hard to slow down and make summer memories.
-So here are day trip locations that are within three hours of New Orleans for you to visit.
+So here are day trip attractions that are within three hours of New Orleans for you to visit.
 Most of them are in Louisiana, but some are in Mississippi, Alabama, and Florida.
 Get the kids, pack the car, and make some memories because before you know it, summer will be over and school will be starting again.

 So technically this is in Jefferson Parish, but it’s so far removed from the main part of the parish, it’s a destination for most of us!
 Grand Isle has beaches, a butterfly dome, Elmer’s Island and whole lot more.